cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 ### Compatibility among versions

-Cloud Native PostgreSQL follows semantic versioning.
+CloudNativePG follows semantic versioning.
 Every release of the operator within the same API version is compatible with the previous one.
 The current API version is v1, corresponding to versions 1.x.y of the operator.